Introduction

 The Society and the Bank’s Charitable Focus

-The Society and the Bank have a strong charitable focus and commitment to environmental, social and governance (ESG) matters.
+The Society had, and the Bank continues to have, a strong charitable focus and commitment to environmental, social and governance (ESG) matters.

-The proposal to wind up the Society, with its assets being transferred into a new charity (the ‘Kent Reliance Community Foundation Limited’), will:
+The proposal to wind up the Society, with its assets being transferred into a new charity (the ‘Kent Reliance Community Foundation’), will:

 • ensure the Society’s assets, including its shares in the Bank’s Parent Company OSB GROUP PLC, are used for good causes and the benefit of future generations; and